Veterans and the armed forces community

 Having served in the military for a number of years, veterans Ashley and Lee found the transition to civilian life extremely difficult.
 To help raise awareness of the mental health issues faced by serving and ex-military personnel, they bravely share their experiences in this short film, and talk of how they overcame their own personal difficulties.

-Our Trust has been awarded the Defence Employer Recognition Scheme (ERS) Silver Award in recognition of its commitment and support for defence personnel and the armed forces community.
+Our Trust has been awarded the Defence Employer Recognition Scheme (ERS) Gold Award in recognition of its commitment and support for defence personnel and the armed forces community.

 This means we are open to employing reservists, armed forces veterans (including the wounded, injured and sick), cadet instructors and military spouses/partners.